EnSpec/enspec-db-docker/README.md

 1. Bulk upload using PGDM tools OR using SQL queries
 2. Use PGDM-UI and upload csv or excel files

-Order in which data is to be uploaded is to populate the primary tables first and then connect information across primary tables using connected/bridge tables.
+In order to populate the database, upload the primary tables first and then connect information across primary tables using connected/bridge tables.
-Templates for the tables are provided in csv_templates folder.
+Templates for the tables are provided in `csv_templates` folder.
 They can be used for populating using the UI or just for quick look at the column names.

 If populating the database using PGDM UI, here is a quick look at the UI: